 updates its digital voice assistant frequently with new features and integrations, but it feels like the search giant is cramming in the updates this month.
 It's as though this holiday is the big exam to see if Google can finally keep up with

-A couple of weeks ago, Google announced a handful of new features for the Assistant both on the company'sand on .
+A couple of weeks ago, Google announced a handful of new features for the Assistant both on the company's smart displays and on phones.
 On Thursday, Google debuted another batch of quality of life changes.
 Most of these most recent updates will start rolling out to customers now.

 Here are the upgrades:

-- Google Home Hub (and third-party smart displays such as the ) will show song lyrics when you play music.
+Google Home Hub (and third-party smart displays such as the Lenovo Smart Display) will show song lyrics when you play music.
 You'll need to play songs from Google Play Music for the feature to work.
 Hopefully, this feature eventually rolls out to other compatible music streaming platforms like Spotify too.
 At least Google will help you sing along to the company's first party platform now.

 Google Assistant is no longer limited to just shopping lists.
 You can create to-do lists, notes and gift lists with a voice command.
 Google also promised to integrate this feature with note-taking and list-making apps such as Google Keep, Any.do, Bring!, and Todoist.